-- 1. Setting the framework for a port system reform restructuring the functions within the port sector and bring it in line with European Union requirements and European port practices, setting objectives, time frames, assessment of concession as the best possible way for port development. - 2.
-Elaboration of strategic documents with clear rules and sequence of activities laws, government/ municipal regulations, strategies in order to create transparent rules for the financial structure related to port management & concessions. - 3.
-Definition of one or more responsible ministries, authorities, government bodies that will implement the process. - 4.
+- 1. Setting the framework for a port system reform setting objectives, time frames, assessment of concession as the best possible way for port development. - 2.
+Elaboration of strategic documents with clear rules and sequence of activities laws, government/ municipal regulations, strategies. - 3.
+Definition of one or more responsible ministries, government bodies that will implement the process. - 4.
 Actual implementation of the concession through transparent procedures for granting. - 5.
-Control of the concession fulfilment by the managing body of the port. - 6.
+Control of the concession fulfilment. - 6.
 Analysis of the effectiveness